crcx/retroforth/README.md

 Anything outside the fenced blocks will be ignored.

-### retro-repl

-This is a basic `read-evaluate-print-loop` for interactive use.
-It's intended for quick tests and as an easy starting point for new interfaces.

-The `retro-repl` interface looks for the RETRO image (normally `ngaImage`) in the current working directory.
-If not found, this will use an embedded copy.

-### retro-ri

-`retro-ri` is an interactive, curses based interface inspired by the interface used around 2001 with RETRO4.
-It provides an output area and then an input area at the bottom.
-Input is processed as it is entered, and the top stack items appear to the right of the input.

-It's useful for playing around with new ideas and seeing how the stack works.

 ## Commercial Versions

 I provide proprietary versions of RETRO for iOS and macOS.